 • Various warning displays

-• Original and replacement units played up after a few days (see below)
+• In 2019 original and replacement units played up after a few days (see below)

-• Costs £80, but there are less elegant kits and pricier kits out there
+• Expensive at £80, but there are both less elegant kits and pricier kits out there

 • Green/yellow on black background hard to read unless under your nose